ericeya/code-refactor/README.md

 ## Code Refactoring &mdash; Horiseon webpage

-The current code consist of many tags and elements that are not so accessible / readable.
+The starter code consist of many tags and elements that are not so accessible or readable.

-As a junior developer, I want to refactor the code so that it is easier to read for other people and for online search engine optimization.
+- As a junior developer,
+- I want to refactor the code with better semantics
+- so that it is easier to read for all people and for online search engine optimization.

+> Semantics is very crucial when writing HTML code for website for public access.
+For those with vision or hearing impaired, good semantics make the website much more easier to comprehend and navigate.

 ## How the page should look